leanprover-community/lean/doc/widget_server.md

 }
 ```

-In the case that the lean file is still compiling (as indicated by the orange gutter bars in vscode), then instead this will merely return a `{response: "ok"}` response.
+In the case that the Lean file is still compiling (as indicated by the orange gutter bars in VS Code), then instead this will merely return a `{response: "ok"}` response.

 # Widgets

-Lean attaches __widgets__ to various points in the lean document.
-These points are added using the `tactic.save_widget` or `tactic.trace_widget` lean constants in the same manner as `tactic.save_info`.
+Lean attaches __widgets__ to various points in the Lean document.
+These points are added using the `tactic.save_widget` or `tactic.trace_widget` Lean constants in the same manner as `tactic.save_info`.
 For example, the below Lean code attaches a counter widget to the position occupied by `#html`:

 ```lean